 Locates the Buffer which contains the given offset, and returns the four bytes held at that offset, as a 32-bit unsigned integer.

-except that this operates over a HexMemoryMap
+except that this operates over a HexMemoryMap instead of

 over an ArrayBuffer, and that this may return undefined if